The Theory and Practice of Oligarchical Collectivism: Role in Nineteen Eighty-Four

 Winston manages to read chapters one and three of Goldstein's book, titled "Ignorance is Strength" and "War is Peace", which are two of the contradictory party slogans promoted on the facade of the Ministry of Truth, the remaining slogan being "Freedom is Slavery".
 His attempt to join the Brotherhood by reading the book fails when he is arrested by the Thought Police.
-O'Brien, who had posed as the Brotherhood's leader to gain his trust, casts in doubt the truthfulness of the book when he reveals that it was written by the Inner Party rather than Goldstein, but confirms that its description of the regime is accurate.
+O'Brien, who had posed as a Brotherhood member to gain his trust, casts in doubt the truthfulness of the book when he reveals that it was written by the Inner Party rather than Goldstein, but confirms that its description of the regime is accurate.

 The term Oligarchical Collectivism refers to Ingsoc, the dominant ideology of Oceania and the ideologies of Neo-Bolshevism in Eurasia and Death-worship (Obliteration of the Self) in Eastasia.
 Winston reads two long excerpts of the book establishing how the three totalitarian superstates – Eastasia, Eurasia, Oceania – emerged from a global war, thus connecting the past to his present, the year 1984.
 It explains the basic political philosophy of the totalitarianism that derived from the authoritarian political tendencies manifested in the Twentieth century.
 That the three, ostensibly opposing ideologies are functionally identical is the central revelation of "the book".

 Orwell essentially organised Nineteen-Eighty Four into three sections.
 The first section introduces Oceania from the protagonist's viewpoint, depicting the methods the totalitarian regime uses to control its population, including the Thought Police, telescreens and party political slogans.
 In this section, Winston, who has only vague memories, attempts to uncover the past through various methods.
-In the second section, Winston reads a couple of chapters from Goldstein's book, which explains the ideological and theoretical bases for the regime.
-After reading the book, Winston is still unclear about the motives of the regime.
+In the second section, Winston reads a couple of chapters from Goldstein's book, which explains the ideological and theoretical bases for the regime, but he is still unclear about the motives of the regime.
 Only in the third part of the novel does he finally learn this after he is arrested and tortured by O'Brien.
 Initially, Winston believes that the masses are being ruled for their own good, but O'Brien explains that, "The Party seeks power entirely for its own sake".
 O'Brien further explains that the inevitable future resulting from this lust for power is "a boot stamping on a human face - forever".

 By reading excerpts from Goldstein's book, Winston learns that the main principles of Oceania's totalitarian regime are its dependency on the mutability of the past and the use of doublethink.
 His reading is interrupted before he can finally learn the full revelation of the Party's secret, which is revealed by O'Brien much later in the novel.
 O'Brien's explanation is that God is power.
 The slogan "Freedom is Slavery" defines the Party's immortality and that only by completely submitting to the collective Party does an individual become all-powerful and immortal.